Why aligning your culture, brand and customer experience matters

 So, you want to articulate your strategy and cultivate a culture that can deliver it – your values, behaviours and engagement.

 And when you’re leading your organisation through change, you’re communicating difficult decisions not everyone will like.
 That’s tough.
-It’s important it lands in the right way.
+It’s important it lands in the right way

 Are you all telling the same story?

-The problem is not everyone in your exec team articulates your strategy in exactly the same way.
+The problem is that not everyone in your exec team articulates your strategy in exactly the same way.
 If you go round the table and ask them all to describe your values, they can just about do it, but everyone says something slightly different.
-And if your exec aren’t completely united, how joined-up will your teams feel?
+And if your execs aren’t completely united, how joined-up will your teams feel?

 You’ve also found that while it was easy to nurture your culture when you were small, now it needs more thought.
 Beyond 150 people or so you no longer know everyone by their first name.
 So it’s harder to communicate your standards.